 -

-Surgery to realign the eye muscles
+Surgical intervention to realign eye muscles

 The goal is: